darrenjw/fp-ssc-course/Scala/docs/Parallel.md

 val l = Await.result(lf, 2.seconds)
 println(l)
 ```
 Crucially, this runs much faster than the corresponding sequential code.
+However, it's still not as good as using parallel collections, since `map` and `reduce` are still the standard sequential versions, which are still $\mathcal{O}(n)$ operations.
+We could write our own `parMap` and `parReduce` methods, which use binary splitting to evaluate in parallel, but this is a bit beyond the scope of this very short course.

 ## Effects

 Futures are a powerful and flexible way to construct parallel and concurrent applications.
 However, they aren't a perfect fit to a pure functional approach to programming.
 The fact that futures "fire" as soon as they are created means that they have a *side-effect* (such as creating a thread), and that is potentially problematic.
-People have developed more principled functional effects systems for Scala, such as [Cats effect](https://typelevel.org/cats-effect/) with its IO monad.
+People have developed more principled functional effects systems for Scala, such as [Cats effect](https://typelevel.org/cats-effect/) with its `IO` monad.
 These provide better mechanisms for parallel and concurrent programming in Scala.
 They are, however, (well) beyond the scope of this course.